joaobcpatricio/joaobcpatricio/README.md

 ## Education
 ### University of Aveiro - DETI
-Masters in Electronic and Telecommuncations Engineering (2019)
+Integrated Masters in Electronic and Telecommunications Engineering (2019)

 ## Contact
 <!--### University of Aveiro - DETI -->